The Parlour

 A round table set for six with white linens, neatly arranged cutlery and glassware, and wedding flowers as a colorful centerpiece.
 A wooden table number sign reads “Three.”
 Perfect wedding styling inspiration from Newcastle.

-A round table set for eight with a white tablecloth, glassware, plates, cutlery, elegant wedding flowers as a centerpiece, table number
+A round table set for eight with a white tablecloth, glassware, plates, cutlery, elegant wedding flowers as a centerpiece, table number "one" sign, and wooden chairs—perfect for refined wedding styling.

 A metal jug filled with white and green wedding flowers sits on a wooden slice centerpiece, surrounded by glassware on a set dining table in Northumberland.